Ivan-CQ/create-react-app/README.md

 # Mi primera App

+This is an application built with react and deployed in Vercel

 This directory is a brief example of a [Create React App](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.

 ## Deploy Your Own